sulaikhafarvin/sulaikhafarvin/README.md

 ## About Me

-I'm a passionate blockchain developer with a strong background in smart contracts, Solidity, Web3.js etc.I'm dedicated to exploring the potential of blockchain technology to revolutionize industries and create secure and decentralized solutions.
+I'm a MERN stack developer with a strong focus on building scalable and efficient web applications.
+I have experience working with React, Node.js, Express, MongoDB,and Web3, and I'm passionate about creating seamless user experiences.

-- 🔭 I’m currently learning RUST and Foundry framework.
+🔭 I’m currently improving my skills in MERN.
-- 🌱 I’m constantly learning and keeping up with the latest advancements in the blockchain space.
+🌱 I’m constantly expanding my knowledge in both MERN stack and blockchain development.
-- 👯 I’m looking to collaborate on open source blockchain projects.
+👯 I’m looking to collaborate on open-source projects related to Web3 and full-stack development.

 ## Languages and Tools

+- HTML
+- CSS
+- Javascript
+- ReactJs
+- Postman
+- MongoDB Compass
-- Solidity
+- TailwindCss
 - Web3.js
 - Hardhat
 - Truffle
-- Javascript
-- Typescript

 ## Contact Me